iamsap/cat-voting/README.md

 How to run.

+1. Get an API key from TheCatAPI.com.

-Set your API key as an environment variable.
+2. Set your API key as an environment variable.
 See .env.sample as an example of how to do this.

 ```
 export APIKEY=<apikey>
 ```

-Install the required libraries.
+3. Install the required libraries.

 ```
 npm install